Secrets To A Strong Immune System

-I implemented all of the following recommendations, and within a couple of days I’m feeling back on track again and feeling very grateful I knew what to do to nourish myself back to a healthy body again.
+I implemented all of the following recommendations, and two days on, I’m feeling back on track again and feeling very grateful I knew what to do to nourish myself back to a healthy body again.

 Below are three (typical) reasons why we get ill in the first place.
 Avoid these, and you reduce your likelihood to be sick in the first place.

 - Burning the candle at both ends and sacrificing sleep for work/play – when you eat into your sleep window, you automatically cut the number of hours that your body is able to go into deep repair and healing mode.

 - Taking on too much – our stress hormones signal to the body that it is not safe, so it de-prioritises rest and repair work – which includes proper immune function.